survos/survos-documentation-orig/modules/single.rst

-...
+..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

 ..  _single:

-single: Single Survey Types
+Single Survey Types
 =======================================
 Single  surveys, e.g. baseline or followup, completed on the web